KrailOrg/krail/docs/tutorial-getting-started.md

 - Press the browser 'back' button - and a notification will pop up saying that *"private/home is not a valid page"*.
 Even though you know this is not the case, this message is deliberate, as it means that if a user tries to guess a url that they are not authorised for, they will not even get confirmation that the page exists.
 - Look at the message bar and you will see that the same message has appeared there.
 We will look at [user notifications](tutorial-user-notification.md) and how they are handled a bit later.

+It should be noted that although the Tutorial uses the idea of a 'private' set of pages, how you define and authorise access to pages is extremely flexible, and mostly a matter of how you want to do it.

 #Summary
 You have created a basic application, and can have already seen:<br>